 Balanced use of financial resources

-When it comes to products and services, we are a strong partner to our customers.
-We take care of the requirements from demanding customers and market segments in a reliable way.
-In doing so, we create added value for our customers and ourselves and build a basis for a long-term partnership.
-This is what makes us stand out from the competition.
+When it comes to products and services, the Uelzena Group is a strong partner to its customers.
+The Group reliably takes care of the requirements from demanding customers and market segments.
+This creates added value for the customers and a basis for very often many years of partnership – this makes a significant difference in a competitive environment.

 Strategy and management systems

 The Uelzena Group has implemented various management systems in order to ensure proper management and control of the company.
 There are clearly defined work instructions, procedures, responsibilities and process descriptions in place: